Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 {% end %}

 This has the broader consequence that **for _any_ process taking place under constant volume**, $\Delta w = 0$, that is, there is no work done.

+## Concluding remarks

+We have now reached the end of this introductory guide to chemistry.
+Of course, chemistry is a far broader topic than one guide could cover, and studying just one topic in chemistry can be an entire career.
+For the reader interested in learning more, here are some reading suggestions:

+- For more on the physics behind chemistry, see the [introductory quantum mechanics](@/intro-quantum-phys.md) and the [quantum mechanics](@/quantum-mechanics/index.md) guides
+- For more on the application of chemistry to biology, see the [biology series](@/intro-bio-series.md)
+- For more intermediate and advanced-level topics in chemistry, read the [free chemistry library](https://chem.libretexts.org/) by LibreTexts

+Having now taken a bird's eye view of chemistry, it is up to you to find what to explore next!